joseph-c100/joseph-c100.github.io/content/writing/2026/10_02_disaster_gis.md

 >
 > - A Primer for Understanding the Principles and Practices of Disaster Surveillance in the United States

-disasterGIS is a imagined field of research I'm exploring about the tensions that are entangled in GIS technology.
+disasterGIS is an imagined field of research I'm exploring about the tensions that are entangled in GIS technology.
 Geographic Information Systems are increasingly used to respond to disasters - open source datasets and volunteer community groups can use the technology to map damaged infrastructure, or areas where supplies are most requred - like Humanitarian OpenStreetMap Team (HOT).
 The anti-eviction mapping project is another example of GIS as a source of counter mapping technology.

 GIS is heavily involved and influenced by defence contracts - often spatial intelligence companies both provide military intelligence through their satellite networks, aiding in drone/air strikes, territorial surveillance or strategic planning that itself contributes to human-induced disaster.
 These same companies then often provide satellite imagery for free for relief efforts.